 Proposed projects may raise the Crown's duty to consult.
 While the CNSC cannot delegate its obligation, it can delegate procedural aspects of the consultation process to applicants and licensees.
-The information collected and measures proposed by applicants and licensees to avoid, mitigate or offset adverse effects may be used by the CNSC in meeting its consultation obligations.
+The information collected

 2.1 Environmental assessments

 For EAs conducted by the CNSC in accordance with federal environmental assessment legislation, the Commission must render an EA decision prior to making a licensing decision under the NSCA.